 Are you bored?
 Do you ever become really bored?

 Research is assessing the validity of being bored and how it is actually good for you.
 MRI scanning of the brain has shown that whilst being bored your brain is actually piecing your day together, new research from Cambridge University suggests that downing a gear is essential for your health.
-This blog will outline how to practice the sacred art of being bored and how to switch down a gear will allow your brain to fulfil vital functions.
+This blog will outline how to practice the sacred art of being bored and how to switch down a gear that will allow your brain to fulfil vital functions.

 Being bored is good for you.